Worker & Community Impact

 Moving beyond compliance to lived impact

-Supporting farmer organisations and cooperatives to strengthen collective bargaining
+Supporting cooperative structures that strengthen collective bargaining

 Equity as risk management, not charity

-Quality consistency improves
+- Quality consistency declines

 Community impact is cumulative, not episodic

-One-off interventions rarely shift structural outcomes.
-Community impact emerges through repetition, trust, and predictability.
+Short-term interventions rarely shift structural outcomes.

-Multi-year sourcing relationships rather than opportunistic buying
+- Multi-year sourcing commitments rather than opportunistic buying

 Why this matters for ethical brands and leaders